jackmwolf/pcsstools/README.md

     covs  <- cov(dat)
     n     <- nrow(dat)

-In addition, need our weights.
+In addition, we need our weights.
 These are the the first principal component vector of the phenotype covariance matrix, and they are in the same order as the final elements of `means` and `covs`.